jamestejada/weekend/README.md

 $ sudo nano /etc/crontab
 ```

-If you haven't used cron jobs before, the first five columns with combinations of numbers and stars tell the machine when to execute command, the next column (in this case containing `root`) is the user as whom we will execute the command, and the following expressions are the command itself.
+If you haven't used cron jobs before, the first five columns with combinations of numbers and stars tell the machine when to execute the command, the next column (in this case containing `root`) is the user as whom we will execute the command, and the following expressions are the command itself.

 Here is an example of the lines I have added to this file: